-Broadly, statistical sensitivity analysis should describe how a response varies with it's inputs and quantify the degrees with which the response varies to inputs individually and in combination.
+Broadly, statistical sensitivity analysis should describe how a response varies in response to with it's inputs and quantify the degrees with which the response varies to inputs individually and in combination.
 Usually this is associated with the sensitivity of a model to inputs, often a computer model.
 Moonen & Allegrini (2015) carried out sensitivity analysis on a CFD simulation to the impact of simulation boundary wind direction, speed and other effects on the rest of the simulation.
-Saltelli et al. (n.d.), a book introducing sensitivity analysis methods, highlights the very broad variety in sensitivity analysis methods.
+Saltelli et al. (n.d.), a book introducing sensitivity analysis methods, highlights the very broad variety in sensitivity analysis methods., can be considered a good reference point for the theoretical work on sensitivity analysis.

 Challenges with applying this broad approach are that both in the actual world environment and in models there are often very large numbers of inputs.
 Some are continuous such as building height (even if they do not vary in reality) and others such as topology of buildings are more complex.
 Sensitivity analysis is generally subdivided into two areas of application: local and global sensitivity.
 Local sensitivity considers the impact of change to the input parameters at a particular set of values.
 Global sensitivity analysis tries to analyse the sensitivity of a system with respect to the full range of input values.

-The textbook Castillo et al. (2007), details multiple methods for carrying out local sensitivity analysis.
+The textbook Castillo et al. (2007), is an example of details multiple methods for carrying out a form of local sensitivity analysis.
 Closer to the specific subject matter, Liu et al. (2019) evaluated a large eddy simulation that is used to study airflow around buildings for pedestrian comfort.
 This study examines the impact of various simulation parameters on the airflow at street level.
 Liu et al. (2019) assessed recommended values for mesh resolution, upstream distance, length of sample period and vortices number.
 The sensitivity analysis demonstrated that in each case there is substantial variation for different values on each parameter in the wind speeds which would have an impact on pedestrian comfort.

 Tian & De Wilde (2011), evaluates the impact of uncertainty from probabilistic climate change forecasts, providing an example of simple global sensitivity analysis.
 This paper examines the impact of climate projection on a building simulation.
 The value of each weather variable at each time point is essentially an input affecting building performance.
 The possible scope of variation in the input space is huge, and in places probably of limited relevance (perfectly uniform weather for example is unlikely).
 Tian & De Wilde (2011) uses sampling from a collection of realistic inputs, in this case UKCP09 met-office weather generator Met Office: Hadley Centre (2019), todetermine the sensitivity of these inputs with respect to realistic values.
-The sensitivity is testing the broad sensitivity in four different regimes of inputs, in this case, baseline climate scenario and three scenarios for 2050s.
+The sensitivity is testing the broad sensitivity in four different regimes of inputs, in this case, baseline climate scenario and three scenarios for 2050's.
 The paper examines the spread and location of values for each scenario and compares them using box plots.
 The discussion in this work concluded that the future scenarios represent a significant increase in cooling degree days and decrease in heating degree days for the modelled for a UK multipurpose university building.